aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-images/_index.md

 // Save updated PDF file
 pdfDocument.Save("output.pdf");
 ```

 ## Control Image Quality

 It is possible to control the quality of an image that’s being added to a PDF file.
-Use the overloaded Replace method in the XImageCollection class: public void Replace(int index, Stream stream, int quality)
+Use the overloaded [Replace](https://apireference.aspose.com/pdf/net/aspose.pdf.ximagecollection/replace/methods/1) method in the [XImageCollection](https://apireference.aspose.com/pdf/net/aspose.pdf/ximagecollection) class.

 The following code snippet demonstrates how to convert all the document images into JPEGs that use 80% quality for compression.

 ```csharp
 Aspose.PDF.Document pdfDocument = new Aspose.PDF.Document(inFile);
 foreach (Aspose.PDF.Page page in pdfDocument.Pages)
 {
     int idx = 1;
     foreach (Aspose.PDF.XImage image in page.Resources.Images)
     {
         using (MemoryStream imageStream = new MemoryStream())
         {
             image.Save(imageStream, System.Drawing.Imaging.ImageFormat.Jpeg);
             page.Resources.Images.Replace(idx, imageStream, 80);
             idx = idx + 1;
         }
     }
 }

 // pdfDocument.OptimizeResources();

 pdfDocument.Save(outFile);
 ```

 ## Set Image Size

 It is possible to set the size of an image that’s being added to a PDF file.
 In order to set size, you can use FixWidth and FixHeight properties of Aspose.Pdf.Image Class.
 The following code snippet demonstrates how to set the size of an image:

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET
 // The path to the documents directory.